powerflo-data/Final-Project-Ironhack/README.md

 - dropping irrelevant features (e.g. artistname, songname)

-*(ranking the most likely main-genre by counting full string matches comparing the genre of each song with the dictionary mentioned above)
+*(ranking the most likely main-genre by counting the number of full string matches within the genre feature of each song compared to the records inside the genre-dictionary mentioned above)

 # 2 EDA: